 I ended up at a Providence-based startup called Swipely, which later became Upserve, and stayed for five and a half years.

-The best part about my time there was being able to work across a whole bunch of different parts of the customer journey.
-I spent my first three years in post-sales doing things like onboarding, account management, support and ended up running those teams.
+The best part about my time there was working across a whole bunch of different parts of the customer journey.
+I spent my first three years in post-sales doing things like onboarding, account management, and support and running those teams.

 I then made a complete jump to the other end of the customer journey to running our SDR team, which gave me my first exposure to the sales process.
 That experience gave me the best learning ground for Ops.
-Being an SDR manager means you have to figure out the Ops side of things when it comes to reporting, funnels, and conversion rates.
+Being an SDR manager means you have to figure out the Ops side of things regarding reporting, funnels, and conversion rates.

-We ended up starting a centralized Ops team in my last year that I was there.
+We ended up starting a centralized Ops team in the last year that I was there.

 That was the foundation for me in terms of learning the ropes of working in Ops.